What is it?

 Verdict

-Pair with broker accountability—tools amplify habits; they do not create them.
+Pair with broker accountability — tools amplify habits, they do not create them.

 Additional notes

-- Automations, action plans, and texting
+- Action plans, automations, and compliant texting sequences

-- IDX/website activity and lead provider webhooks
+- IDX/website activity tracking and lead provider webhooks

-- Team inbox, ponds, and performance reporting
+- Team inbox, lead ponds, round-robin routing, and performance reporting

-- Mobile apps for agents in the field
+- Mobile apps for agents in the field with full CRM access

 - Call logging and task queues aligned to speed-to-lead (carrier rules apply)